School Bus Driver

 Another driver warned that police will write a ticket if the windows are down past the black half-way line.
 Is this true?

-Asked by jeff over 10 years ago
+Asked by jeff almost 11 years ago

 I am not sure if there are particular state or county laws where you live that govern the height of a window on a bus that is down.
 I suggest you check with your CDL trainer and boss at your bus shop yard.
 They can better advise you.
 My personal policy is to let the children let down the windows if they are hot.
 If the windows are not down, it is the children's personal choice not to let the windows down.
 If I have little ones, I have an older child help put those windows down in order to make the little ones more comfortable.